 Hints and tips about Dutch health insurance

-› You may only change your health insurance provider once per year, for the following year.
-The deadline to change is December 31.
+- You may only change your health insurance provider once per year, for the following year.
+The deadline to switch is December 31.

-› Many firms arrange collective agreements with insurance companies and offer a small discount to their employees.
+- Many businesses, including international companies, arrange collective agreements with insurance companies and offer a small discount to their employees.

 - Be aware that there may be long waiting lists for certain services.